omersiar/go-microepoch/README.md

 </details>
 </p>

 A Unix timestamp microservice can be used in various cases, in this case we assume that we needed it for our [**TOTP** (Time-Based One-Time Password)](https://www.ietf.org/rfc/rfc6238.txt) services to work reliably.
-I chose Go Language because of [its exponential growth](https://blog.golang.org/8years) in popularity and of course for its deliverability.

 <p>
 <details><summary><b>On TOTP</b></summary><br>